Avenire/ninja-maxxphelper/README.md

 systemNotificationDurationInMillis=2000
 ; ...
 Color of XPNPCLocator tracker if NPC is not hostile towards player (like Khorinis citizen). locatorNonHostileNPCColor=#FFFFFF
+; ...
+ThiefScanner (Gothic 2 NotR only):
+; ...
+Enable/disable ThiefScanner,  1 - on, 0 - off, default - on in Gothic 2.
+considerPickpocketing=1
 ; ... list of NPC instances to be ignored by Thief Scanner. pickpocketBlacklist=A;B;C;
+; ...
+If on, XPNPCLocator will only show pickpocket trackers, 1 - on, 0 - off, default - off.
+showPickpocketTrackersOnly=0
+; ...
+Color of the text alert if thief scanner determined NPC to become not-pickpocketable. pickpocketAlertsWarningColor=#FF5F15
+; ...
+Color of XPNPCLocator pickpocket tracker when thief scanner thinks pickpocketing attempt will succeed. pickpocketSeemsEnoughDexColor=#32FF32
+; ...
+Color of XPNPCLocator pickpocket tracker when thief scanner thinks pickpocketing attempt will fail. pickpocketSeemsNotEnoughDexColor=#FF3232
+; ...
+Color of XPNPCLocator pickpocket tracker when thief scanner cannot determine if pickpocketing will succeed or is currently unavailable (NPC doesn't have the item yet etc). pickpocketIndeterminableColor=#FF5F15
 ```
 ### Dead on arrival defaults
 Following is the default for Gothic 2 NotR.
 I extracted this by running a script located at `tools/g2notr_print_doa_npcs.py` against the scripts from [here](https://github.com/IDizor/GothicScripts).
 For Gothic 1 its empty as there're no cases where a seemingly normal NPC gets killed off-screen by game's scripts pretty much the first time player arrives in new location. **Note:** this must be terminated by a semicolon and end with a new line.